 - The National League of Nursing named Scranton's nursing program a "Center of Excellence".

-- In the past four years, The Princeton Review has recognized the University as a "Top Green College" for its commitment to sustainability and among the top 20 colleges for:
+- In the past five years, The Princeton Review has recognized the University as a "Top Green College" for its commitment to sustainability and among the top 20 for:

 - Best Campus Food